Cbas12/LA_CRIMES_zoomcamp_2024/README.md

 **Building the pipeline**

-1) Start MageSpark Container
+1. Start MageSpark Container
     1. Run the command to build the docker image:

       docker build -t mage_spark

     2. Run the command to start mage:

       docker run -it --name mage_spark -e SPARK_MASTER_HOST='local' -p 6789:6789 -v $(pwd):/home/src mage_spark /app/run_app.sh mage start sp_project_zoomcamp

     Steps a and b are only needed when creating the container, so you only need to run them once.

     3. (Optional) In case you want to pause your work, just run the following commands, one by one:

     Get the container id:

       docker ps

     Once you have the id:

       docker stop [insert docket id]

     4. (Optional) When you want to resume:

       docker start [insert docket id]

-2) Adding required files to codespace
+2. Adding required files to codespace
     1. Place the api key json file that you generated while setting up your GCP account in the codespace main directory.
 For security reasons, the .gitignore is configured to not comit any .json files into Github.
     2. Rename the file into "my_gcp_key.json"

-3) Making some adjustments to Mage
+3. Making some adjustments to Mage
     1. Enter mage which should be takling port 6789 (127.0.0.1:6789/)

-  2. Enter the files tab (http://127.0.0.1:6789/files) and perform the following actions:
-    -Open "io_config.yaml" and add/modify the line "GOOGLE_SERVICE_ACC_KEY_FILEPATH:" by adding "my_gcp_key.json" after the ":"
+    2. Enter the files tab (http://127.0.0.1:6789/files) and open "io_config.yaml" and add/modify the line "GOOGLE_SERVICE_ACC_KEY_FILEPATH:" by adding "my_gcp_key.json" after the ":"
     3. Go to piplines (http://127.0.0.1:6789/pipelines?_limit=30) and access "etl_project_sp"
     4. Enter to "edit pipeline" by navigating the left bar and perform the following actions:
       - In data loader "ext_google_sheets", change the value of the variable "sheet_url" to your own link to your own Google Sheet, which we got in step 3) of Setting up the enviroment.
       - In the transformer "get_data_bq", change the value of the variable "query" by replacing the part that contains "spatial-vision-412003" to your own GCP project id name.
 Do the same for the variable "query_select".
       - In the data exporter "load_bq", change the values of the variables "table_id" and "query_max_date" by replacing the parts that contains "spatial-vision-412003" to your own GCP project id name.

-4) Setting trigger and testing
+4. Setting trigger and testing
     1. After making sure we saved all our modifications, we'll go "Triggers" by navigating the left bar
     2. Clic on "+ New trigger" and select "Schedule".
     3. Put a name to your trigger, select a the "daily" frecuency and configure the "Start date and time" to tomorrow at 00:10.
     4. Clic on "Saves changes"
     5. Enter your newly created trigger and clic on "Enable trigger" before clicing in "Run@once".
     6. Wait for the pipiline to finish and confirm the "Done" status before going into Big Query and checking the results.
 The LA_CRIME_DATA table should now have Jan 1 2024 data.

 **OPTIONAL STEPS**
-If you wish to make some additional test with other days of data, you just need to open your Google Sheet and paste the data from the file "Crime_Data_2024_fragment.xlsx" which is found in place the Necesary/Helpful files folder.
+<br>If you wish to make some additional test with other days of data, you just need to open your Google Sheet and paste the data from the file "Crime_Data_2024_fragment.xlsx" which is found in place the Necesary/Helpful files folder.
 Enter the file and filter any day you want to test before copying and pasting it to the Google Sheet

 ## Acknowledgments